6 Best Pickleball Paddles for Beginners

 Cons

-The Tyro 2 from PickleballCentral is the lightest paddle on this list, making it a good choice for slower players or perhaps those carrying injuries.
-It’s also one of the more eye-catching paddles, and not in the usual sense.
+The Tyro 2 from PickleballCentral is the lightest paddle on this list, making it a good choice for slower players or those carrying injuries.
+It’s also one of the more eye-catching paddles, not in the usual sense.
 It sports a plain white face which is highly irregular — most racket faces have either dark or very busy designs.
-While this is personally not to my taste, you might like it if you’re more of a minimal kind of person.
+While this is not to my taste, you might like it if you’re more of a minimalist person.

-The racket face is made of fiberglass and is lightly textured, so you’ll be able to produce a degree of spin but nothing exceptional.
+The racket features a fiberglass face and is lightly textured so that you can produce a degree of spin but nothing exceptional.
 As for the core, it is 1/2″ thick and made of the ever-popular polypropylene.
-As such, it has a fairly soft feel and is quite quiet even for harder hits.
+As such, it has a fairly soft feel and is quite quiet, even for harder hits.

 Features